sostock/BSplines.jl/docs/src/plotting.md

 This package defines plot recipes for use with [Plots.jl](https://github.com/JuliaPlots/Plots.jl).

+!!! compat
+    Some of the plot recipes require at least RecipesBase 0.6, which requires at least Julia 1.0.

 ## Plotting a `BSplineBasis`

 A B-spline basis can be plotted by passing it to the `Plots.plot` function: